verbio-technologies/cpp-verbio-speech-center/README.md

 Before you start you will need:
 1. Speech center proto file (provided in this repository)
-2. Platform access token (provided to you by Verbio Technologies) if you do not have one, register on our [website](https://www.speechcenter.verbio.com)
+2. Platform access token (provided to you by Verbio Technologies) if you do not have one, check our [documentation](https://speechcenter.verbio.com/documentation)
 3. Speech center CSR endpoint

 ## Step by step

 ### Check conan version

-Check the version of conan:
+Run:
 ```shell
 conan --version
 ```